CharlesTako/CharlesTako/README.md

 ## Hello,
-This is for my time series forecasting project.
+This is my time series forecasting project.

 ## Project Objective
 This group project aims to develop, evaluate, and present time series forecasting models.
 Each group will select an approved dataset and apply both: